b-barry/helb-it-trends/README.md

-# IT Trends: Stay Ahead with Insights on the Latest in Technology
+# HELB - IT Trends

 The IT Trends course focuses on keeping up with the fast-evolving world of technology.
 Students engage in weekly activities that include reading diverse IT sources and summarizing key learnings through blog posts.